rishabhtyagi2306/Chat-Bot/README.md

 # Chat-Bot
-A Simple Chat Bot made using pytorch.
+A Simple Chat Bot built using tflearn and nltk